Mathias Lessort: Panathinaikos (2023–present)

-On 29 September 2025, Panathinaikos head coach Ergin Ataman provided an update on Lessort’s recovery from his serious fibula fracture.
+On 29 September 2025, Panathinaikos head coach Ergin Ataman provided an update on Lessort's recovery from his serious fibula fracture.
 Ataman confirmed that while Lessort was progressing, he was not yet ready to return to full team activities.
 The club intended to act cautiously, and Lessort was expected to be available for selection in November.
-Ataman stressed that Lessort’s participation in the EuroLeague Final Four was not a misjudgment, noting that the player had completed one month of intensive individual and partial team training prior to the tournament.
-“He’ll return in November, about 1–1.5 months from now,” Ataman said.
+Ataman stressed that Lessort's participation in the EuroLeague Final Four was not a misjudgment, noting that the player had completed one month of intensive individual and partial team training prior to the tournament.
+“He'll return in November, about 1–1.5 months from now,” Ataman said.

-However, on 7 November 2025, the club issued a further statement indicating that Lessort’s recovery plan remained unclear.
+However, on 7 November 2025, the club issued a further statement indicating that Lessort's recovery plan remained unclear.
 During his reintegration phase he experienced discomfort in his left ankle, and new imaging revealed bone oedema, prompting a reassessment of his treatment strategy.
 The statement noted that a decision was yet to be made regarding whether he would continue with conservative treatment or undergo surgery.
 As a result, no definitive timetable for his return to full team participation was given.

-On 17 November 2025, Panathinaikos and head coach Ergin Ataman provided an update on Lessort’s recovery.
+On 17 November 2025, Panathinaikos and head coach Ergin Ataman provided an update on Lessort's recovery.
 They confirmed that he had been experiencing persistent discomfort in his left ankle and that new imaging revealed bone oedema.
 The club stated that a final decision on whether to continue with conservative treatment or proceed with surgery was still pending, and no definitive timetable for his return to full team participation was given.

+He eventually returned to action on March 12th in a home game against Zalgiris Kaunas, recording 9 points and 3 rebounds in 23 minutes of play.

+In July 2026, Lessort underwent elbow surgery to correct a persistent issue that troubled him during the 2025-2026 season.